All Products

 import paiio

 # Specify the path of the configuration file.
-Replace the value with the path where the configuration file is stored.
+Replace this with the actual path.

 os.environ['ODPS_CONFIG_FILE_PATH'] = "/mnt/data/odps_config.ini"

-# Open a table and return a Reader object.
-Replace ${your_projectname} with the name of the MaxCompute project and ${table_name} with the name of the table that you want to access.
+# Open a table and return a reader object.
+Replace the table name and the corresponding MaxCompute project name with your own.

 reader = paiio.python_io.TableReader("odps://myproject/tables/test", selected_cols="uid,name,price")

-# Obtain the total number of data records in the table.
+# Get the total number of rows in the table.

 total_records_num = reader.get_row_count() # return 3